tnichols217/notes/MediaLit/Ad Deconstruction.md

 ## Techno-Effects and Subliminal Images
 This scene makes use of a lot of empty space, being plain green.
 The camera angle is a straight on shot from the side of the car, giving a very simplistic view for the entire scene.
 There is no lighting, there is no depth, there is no 3D, it is a simplistic 2D piece attempting to portray the cleanliness of the Jeep and how it helps the earth.

+## Emotions and the Story
+It is trying to make you feel